 Since the fall of communism in 1989, Romania has been working to improve its neglected care system.
 The charity's roots lie in the country's orphanages, but these institutions are largely a thing of the past due to significant care system reforms.
-However, there remains a lack of training and professional support for people working with people with disabilities.
-Momentum is building locally to see greater recognition of music therapy as a valid form of intervention of children and adults with additional needs and it feels as important to support this progress as it felt to introduce music therapy when we started our projects there 20 years ago.
+However, there remains a lack of training and professional support for those working with people with disabilities.
+Momentum is building locally to see greater recognition of music therapy as a valid form of intervention of children and adults with additional needs, and it feels as important to support this progress as it felt to introduce music therapy when we started our projects there over 20 years ago.

-Activities and impact to date
+Activities and Impact to date

 Our first ever project, back in 1995, was provided at the request of a Romanian institution for abandoned children with complex needs in the north of the country.
 The success of this project, training and equipping care staff to run their own therapeutic music programmes with confidence, led to its replication over the next 10 years.
-During this time we delivered 13 projects in 18 care settings across the country, with a total of 3,500 children and adults benefitting from music sessions delivered by the care staff, teachers, psychologists and other practitioners we trained.
-We always reinforced our introductory training with moral and professional support for as long as our Local partners were running music programmes.
+During this time, we delivered 13 projects in 18 care settings across the country, with a total of 3,500 children and adults benefitting from music sessions delivered by the care staff, teachers, psychologists and other practitioners we trained.
+We always reinforced our introductory training with moral and professional support for as long as our Local Partners were running music programmes.
 This led to many of them becoming trainers themselves (the most prolific of whom has since trained 1,500 other care staff) and the majority of care settings continue to have music programmes running to this day.

 “Music therapy has helped me greatly in my work with children with severe difficulties.
 The children made real progress with their visual contact, imitation, awareness of their name etc. Thank you once again for enriching me professionally and not only.”
 (Local Partner)